jessamynsmith/django-getting-started/README.md

 				url(r'^$', views.index, name='index'),  # Url for index view
 		]

+1. Verify that your new view is available by navigating to the new app in the browser: [http://127.0.0.1:8000/app1/](http://127.0.0.1:8000/app1/) Note that you need the /app1 to go directly to app1, because the top-level urls.py links app1 urls to the /app1 path.

 1. It's going to get tedious appending the /app1 to your url every time, so let's add a redirect.
 This means that anyone going to the base URL for your project will be redirected to app1.
 You would typically only do this once per project, so that the first time someone goes to your domain, they are taken to the appropriate landing page.
 Once you are done, urls.py should look like this:

 		# my_project/urls.py